Option not to block closing a parent issue when it has open subtask(s)

 - "Allow closing parent issue whose subtasks are open"

-#14 Updated by Toshi MARUYAMA 10 months ago
+#14 Updated by Toshi MARUYAMA about 1 year ago

 Hinako Tajima wrote: